hqweay/obsidian-pangu-go/readme.md

 > `![pic](https://leay.net/text.png)`

-> To you,and you alone, "what matters is the process: the experience of shaping the artwork."
+> To you, and you alone, "what matters is the process: the experience of shaping the artwork."